t0-ot/HoloCure-MouseSupport/README.md

 **:warning:Disclaimer: If your version of HoloCure is newer than the mods, the game *will revert to an older version of the game.***

+## Features :sparkles:

+- Mouse support on all menus that the keyboard can interact with!
+- MouseAim for people who want to aim with just their mouse
+  - Note:memo:: You can't aim while standing still
+- 3 different in-game cursor styles
+  - Default Cursor
+  - Windows Cursor
+  - Sana Cursor

+## Upcoming Content :construction:

+- Support for HoloCure 0.4 (When it's released)
+- Adding Option to change cursor in-game
+- Toggling MouseAim in-game

 # Installation :package:

 1. Make a backup of your data.win file located in your HoloCure installation folder by renaming it to "data.win.bck"